June 14, 2018

-TAHLEQUAH, Okla. — The Cherokee Nation honored three veterans with the Medal of Patriotism at the June Tribal Council meeting on Monday.
+TAHLEQUAH, OKLA. – The Cherokee Nation honored four veterans with the tribe’s Medal of Patriotism during the June Tribal Council meeting.

-Frederick Morrow, 68, of Eucha; Granvill Murray, 83, of Claremore; and William Lawrie Jr, 72, of Collinsville, were recognized by Cherokee Nation Principal Chief Bill John Baker and Deputy Chief S. Joe Crittenden, acknowledging their service and sacrifice to their country.
+Doyle Clark, 73, of Muskogee; Douglas Ketcher, 70, of Colcord; Johnnie Walker, 71, of East Peoria, Illinois; and Roger Young, 77, of Van Buren, Arkansas, were recognized by Principal Chief Bill John Baker and Deputy Chief S. Joe Crittenden, acknowledging their service to their country.

 Sgt.
 Clark was born in 1944 and enlisted in the U.S. Marine Corps in 1961.
 He completed training in San Diego, California, before being transferred to Camp Lejeune in North Carolina.
 While in North Carolina, Clark volunteered for a tour on the Philippine Islands and served for 18 months.
 In 1967, he was also deployed to Vietnam where he served as a machine gunner.
 Clark was honorably discharged in 1969.